 Are there over-the-counter medications I can take to ease the symptoms of this infection?Should I consider treatment for my developing baby?Does my male partner need to be treated?Should I consider treatment for my newborn after birth?

-About Lifestyle Changes Do I need to stop working?What should I do to avoid exposing others to this infection?Can I breastfeed if I have this infection?What will I need to do to take care of myself and my developing baby during the treatment period?
+About Lifestyle Changes Do I need to stop working?Can I still have sex?What should I do to avoid exposing others to this infection?Can I breastfeed if I have this infection?What will I need to do to take care of myself and my developing baby during the treatment period?

 About Your Outlook Will my treatment cure the infection?How will I know if my developing baby is healthy?